 After the case was over, Brian and his team helped me transition in dealing with probation, getting driving privileges for work and school, getting my driver’s license re-instated and even getting my probation period shortened.
 There wasn’t a single point in the process where I felt like I was alone or underrepresented – Brian and his team were with me the whole way.

 The only regrets that I have related to this unfortunate incident in my life occurred before hiring The Law Office of Brian Jones – and I say that without hesitation.
 I wish I could relive that night and make better choices, but I couldn’t, and instead I did the next best thing, hired Brian.

-If you have questions about a recent OVI charge, I would highly recommend reaching out to The Law Office of Brian Jones to schedule a free consultation and find out what they can do to help you.
+If you have questions about a recent OVI charge, I would highly recommend reaching out to The Law Office of Brian Jones to schedule an appointment and find out what they can do to help you.

 Brian Glen Jones graduated from Ohio Wesleyan University with a Bachelors Degree in Politics and Government.
 He then went on to earn his Juris Doctorate degree from the University Of Akron School Of Law.
 Brian has been a lifelong resident of Ohio.
 Brian is licensed to practice law in the state of Ohio and before the United States District Court for the Northern and Southern Districts of Ohio.

 Calling a knowledgeable criminal defense lawyer before speaking to law enforcement is the best way to protect your future.
 Our attorneys will work to minimize or eliminate the possibility of jail time, a prison sentence, probation, hefty fines and a permanent criminal record.
 Call us now at 740-363-3900 to schedule your appointment with one of the firm’s knowledgeable attorneys.

 Our team of criminal defense attorneys know how to fight your sex crime charges aggressively.
 They will do everything they can to get the best possible outcome for your case.
 The sooner you start building a defense against your sex crime charges, the better.